-Guidelines for Community Engagement, Service-Learning, and Volunteer Experiences Abroad
+Guidelines for Community Engaged Learning Abroad

-It is critical that institutions and organizations developing community engagement opportunities empower the diverse voices and perspectives in a community, rely on local expertise, and involve community members from a range of perspectives continuously, from project idea through completion.
-Throughout the process of working with communities to build community engagement experiences, institutions and organizations should prioritize the value of listening, learning, and working together with the host community, and avoid a results-oriented approach focused solely on specific timelines or deliverables.
+Whether a stand-alone program or one component of a course or program, community engagement experiences abroad present a unique set of benefits and challenges for students and institutions/organizations.
+It is essential to ensure that the project(s) undertaken by visiting students are community-identified and driven.
+It is critical that institutions and organizations developing community engagement opportunities empower the diverse voices and perspectives in a community, rely on local expertise, and involve community members from a range of perspectives continuously.
+Throughout the process, institutions and organizations should prioritize the value of listening, learning, and working together with the host community, and avoid a results-oriented approach focused solely on specific timelines or deliverables.

-These Guidelines focus on community engagement, service-learning, and volunteer experiences abroad, but may be broadly applicable to other types of education abroad programming for considerations relating to host community perspectives and concerns.
+These Guidelines focus on community engagement but may be broadly applicable to other types of education abroad programming for considerations relating to host community perspectives and concerns.
 The Standards of Good Practice for Education Abroad apply to all education abroad opportunities.
 Use them together to develop and assess community engagement experiences abroad.

-There are 13 items in the toolbox.
+There are 19 items in the toolbox.
 Please log-in or join The Forum to access these essential resources.